Skip to Content

 Natural Bridges State Beach, Photo by Flickr/ Cassandra Rae

-With 29 miles of coastline, hitting the beach is the easiest things to do in Santa Cruz with kids!
-Natural Bridges State Beach, the seasonal home to migrating monarch butterflies.
+With 29 miles of coastline, hitting the beach is the easiest thing to do in Santa Cruz with kids!
+Natural Bridges State Beach is the seasonal home to migrating monarch butterflies.
 It is also great for viewing whales, seals, and otters.
 Treasures like sea stars and shore crabs are revealed with the low tides.

 For a prime spot to watch the sunset, head to Seabright State Beach.
 It’s the long sandy stretch between the Boardwalk and the Santa Cruz Harbor.

-Touch history at Wilder Ranch State Park, an historic ranch along rugged coastline with its own tide pools to check out.
+Touch history at Wilder Ranch State Park, a historic ranch along a rugged coastline with its own tide pools.

 Things to do in Santa Cruz with kids - Santa Cruz Wharf